-Travel policy applies to employees (Groups I, II, and III) and officials (Group IV) unless specifically noted.
-For ease of use, the term "employee(s)" will be used throughout unless specific policy requires differentiation between employees and officials.
+Travel policy applies to employees (Groups I, II, and III) and to judges or officials (Group IV) unless specifically noted.
+For ease of use, the term "employee(s)" will be used throughout unless specific policy requires differentiation between employees and judges or officials.

 Whenever possible, ministers and ministries are expected to promote the spirit and intent of government travel policy by requesting that similar policies are adopted by Crown corporations, public bodies, funded agencies and government contractors.

 - Employees are responsible for:

 - obtaining expense authority approval to travel before expenses are incurred (See 10.4.4 for officials); and

 - certifying that their travel expense claims are correct, complete and comply with policy.

 - Expense authority officers are responsible for:

 - are for business purposes, appear reasonable and comply with policy;

 - that there are sufficient funds in the budget; and

 - that travel related goods and services have been received.